olcf/velocity/docs/source/starting/setup.rst

     pip install olcf-velocity

-You can also clone the velocity repository and build/install velocity from source.
+Alternatively, you can clone the velocity repository and build/install velocity from source.

 .. code-block:: bash